 Mr Mark Bevan (Co-opted) (Vice Chair) and Finance Committee- 3 children in Garway School.
 A governor since 2012, Mark is a dedicated member of the Governing, managing to bring his knowledge as an accountant into the Governing body.
 He is Chair of the Finance Committee.
 Attendance FGB 6/6 Finance committee 6/6

 "I moved back to Garway just over ten years ago, having gone to Garway Primary all those years ago (in fact I remember the old school!).
 Lucy and I have four children, with my three boys currently at the school, our daughter left a couple of years ago, and all four children have loved being part of this lovely little school of ours.
 I became a Governor four years ago and I am Vice Chair of Governors, as well as being Chair of Finance & Resources committee.
 My daytime job is that of an Accountant and I have my own practice in Hereford.
 My hobbies include sport, especially football and cricket.
-I also enjoy walking and managed to walk across part of the Sahara desert in November last year.
+I also enjoy walking and managed to walk across part of the Sahara desert for charity.
 I thoroughly enjoy the challenges that being a Governor brings and I firmly believe we have a great team of staff and Governors taking us forward."

 "I have always been passionate about education, and the right of children to have the best that can possibly be provided to enable them to have useful and fulfilled lives beyond school.
 Having graduated in English, I spent over 30 years teaching in maintained and independent senior schools.
 I became head of a junior school, and have served as a member and subsequently chair of a number of school governing boards.
 I work as a freelance educationalist, and as part of that I am a Reporting Inspector for the Independent Schools Inspectorate.
 At Garway, I am the governor for safeguarding, and chair of the pupil committee.
 I greatly enjoy hearing from my two grandsons about the work and activities they enjoy as pupils of Garway School."